 Understanding the risks of overfilled propane tanks

 As a company that supplies propane to thousands of Americans, safety is a top priority.
-Always has been and always will be.
+It always has been, and always will be.
 Each and every day our dedicated and prepared employees strive to be entirely aware of the wellbeing and safety to all.
-In our books, you, our customers, and our employee’s own safety is No. 1.
+In our books, you, our customers, and our employees' own safety is No. 1.
 Plain and simple.

 From understanding why we’ll never fill 100% of your propane tank to knowing the dos and don’ts of grilling, Ferrellgas and Blue Rhino are committed to providing peace of mind for all customers.
 That includes the importance of knowing what to do when safety precautions are necessary when dealing with propane.
 Our employees undergo rigorous training on how to fill tanks, and, per federal guidelines, they’re instructed to only fill tanks to 80% capacity to allow propane to expand when external temperatures rise.
 The hotter it is outside; the more propane expands to fill the extra 20%.

 In rare instances, yes.
 The first sign that a propane tank is overfilled comes in the form of smell.
 An overwhelming smell of propane gas, or mercaptan, which is added to the odorless propane, means that propane could be escaping the tank.
 If true, a vapor stream of liquid propane will come out of the tank, and, if not handled properly, it can be a safety and fire hazard.

 There are a couple other signs that your tank could be overfilled:

 - Your relief valve is released, and the sound of propane shoots out of the tank

 - If your gauge is high after the tank is filled

 When a propane tank is filled properly, propane releases a quick spurt when the connection is released.
 Sometimes, too, no spurt will be heard.
 So, yes, a propane tank can be overfilled, which makes it important to know the risks and how to handle the situation.